scott-cotton/L/README.md

 your desired configuration.
 This should normally done at the top level of each package once.

+If you would like to further facilitate the use of your project within projects with different logging styles/criteria, then simply describe your logging setup and make this description part of your release process.

+Other projects can then use L to set your logging to their conventions.

 ## Basic structured logging

 Structured logging is about providing structured output, which is typically fairly unstructured actually and refers to anything that can be viewed as a `map[string]any`, where `any` is any ground type or another `map[string]any` or a slice of values, i.e. Go's representation of free form json objects.

 ```go
 // log a field {"k": 77}